Resize text-+=

 Seniors Abuse & Information Line (SAIL)

 SAIL is a confidential means for seniors to speak to a professional intake worker about issues that affect their well-being, receive information, or learn about our programs.
-Call 604-437-1940 or Toll-Free at 1-866-437-1940 weekdays 8am to 8pm.
+Call 604-437-1940 or Toll-Free at 1-866-437-1940 Monday to Friday from 8am to 8pm excluding statutory holidays.
 Language interpretation is available.

 GET HELP